Royals send struggling White Sox to sixth straight loss

 KANSAS CITY, Mo.
+(AP) — Danny Duffy bounced back after getting hit by a line drive that left him with numbness in his throwing hand in last start.

-(AP) — Danny Duffy pitched a strong six innings and ended a nine-start winless skid, and Jorge Soler and Nicky Lopez hit back-to-back RBI singles twice as the Kansas City Royals beat the Chicago White Sox 7-5 on Wednesday night.
+Duffy (4-5) pitched a strong six innings and ended a nine-start winless skid, and Jorge Soler and Nicky Lopez hit back-to-back RBI singles twice as the Kansas City Royals beat the Chicago White Sox 7-5 on Wednesday night.

+“I’m really thankful that nothing bad happened and went out there and was able to compete again five days later,” Duffy said.

-Duffy (4-5) who took a liner off his throwing hand against Detroit in his last start Friday, scattered six hits and struck out five in sending Chicago to its season-worst sixth straight loss.
+The left-hander had all three of his pitches working.
+He scattered six hits and struck out five in sending Chicago to its season-worst sixth straight loss.
+With a heat index well above 100 degrees for most of the game, Royals manager Ned Yost was careful not to overwork him.

+“It was hot, it was humid and he was starting to labor.
+He was getting worn out,” Yost said.

 Duffy’s strong start followed Jakob Junis’ seven innings of one-run ball Monday and Glenn Sparkman’s complete game shutout Tuesday.